 - Loyalty program: Citi Qantas Rewards (Citi Qantas Prestige) or Citibank Rewards ('Citi Prestige')

 - Points capping: Uncapped

-Choose the Citi Qantas Prestige card, and here's what you'll earn per A$1 spent on...
+Choose the Citi Qantas Prestige Visa, and you'll earn Qantas Points for every A$1 spent as follows...

 - Transactions made overseas and with major restaurants, hotels and airlines in Australia: 1.5

 - Major Aussie petrol stations, supermarkets and national retailers: 1

 - Eligible purchases on the optional Linked Diners Club Card: 1